 Different Types of Criminal Charges for Theft in Pennsylvania

 Facing criminal charges for theft can be daunting.
 Not only are the terms confusing and wrongfully often used interchangeably, but there are significant differences in the crime and consequences for specific charges.
 Theft happens when someone takes another person’s property without the owner’s consent or authorization.
 An experienced Lancaster criminal defense lawyer, like Attorney Marinaro, can help you understand the differences in these crimes so you know what to expect before and after your trial.

 Robbery involves the use of force or threat of force during a theft.
 Suppose that force results in bodily injury or serious bodily injury to another person.
-In that case, this can significantly change a conviction’s penalties, including jail time, fines, restitution, community service, or probation.
+In that case, this type of violent crime can significantly change a conviction’s penalties, including jail time, fines, restitution, community service, or probation.

-If a person enters a building with the intent to commit a crime — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
-Whether someone was home when the crime was committed, and the building type, can affect penalties.
+If a person enters a building with the intent to commit a crime — unless the premises are open to the public at the time of entry — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
+Whether someone was home when the crime was committed and the building type can affect penalties.

-Depending on the monetary value of the items in question and your prior history, retail theft can have devastating consequences upon conviction.
+Depending on the monetary value of the items in question and your prior history, retail theft can have devastating consequences upon conviction, even if you are under the age of 18.
 It is crucial to seek the legal advice and defense of a skilled theft attorney in Lancaster, PA, like Marinaro Law Firm.

 What Happens After Your Arrest for a Theft Crime?

 You’ll be brought to jail for booking if you are arrested for a theft crime.
 The police will record your personal information and take your fingerprints and photographs.
 Pennsylvania requires a medical screening at the time of booking before you are placed in a holding cell.
 A complaint is then filed that identifies you as the defendant and your charges.